leighrobertson512/blog/content/classes/2019-winter-code-em-younglings.md

 ## Out of Desk

 We will go over Lightbot first on the whiteboard, and then we will act out how it works by having one person play the programmer, and one person play the robot.
 The programmer will have to program the "human robot" with instructions in order to get it to move certain area of the room.
-We will see how putting these instructions in the correct order is crucial, we will also mention the concept of efficency, and how we can work to make our programs more effecient.
+We will see how putting these instructions in the correct order is crucial, we will also mention the concept of efficiency, and how we can work to make our programs more efficient.

 ## Hands On